4Science/rioxxintegration/README.md

 # Metadata mapping <a name="Metadata-mapping"></a>

 Before diving into the process of installing the RIOXX patch, it is crucial that you take note of the specific DSpace=>RIOXX metadata mapping that this patch implements.
-Your use of the different dc and dcterms fields in DSpace may be different than a standard installation, in which case you may need to do some additional activities before or after applying the patch.
+Your use of the different dc and dcterms fields in DSpace may be different from a standard installation, in which case you may need to do some additional activities before or after applying the patch.

 The following table lists the different metadata elements, according to the order specified in [http://rioxx.net/v2-0-final/](http://rioxx.net/v2-0-final/).
 The DSpace metadata column indicates where the corresponding RIOXX elements are stored in the DSpace metadata.